 SAN DIEGO -- It's a very good time to be a developer, according to one industry expert.

-Speaking at the Burton Group Catalyst Conference last week, Anne Thomas Manes, vice president and research director with the Midvale, Utah-based firm, said that Web services and service-oriented architecture
+Speaking at the Burton Group Catalyst Conference last week, Anne Thomas Manes, vice president and research director with the Midvale, Utah-based firm, said that Web services and service-oriented architecture (SOA) have initiated a morphing of architecture infrastructure and developer methodologies.

 The resulting effect is that development platforms like .NET, Java and LAMP are becoming more powerful, more flexible and much simpler to use.